Ethical-Intelligence-Lab/probabilisticSelf/README.md

 ## Requirements if you only want to reproduce the results and plots
 - For statistical analyses, we used R 4.3.1.
 Main analysis file is in `stats/main.R`
-- For plotting, we used Python 3.10.12.
+- For plotting, we used Python 3.10.12.\
+        - Create a virtual environment with Python 3.10.12, preferably using conda.\
-        - pip install -r requirements_analysis.txt
+        - `pip install -r requirements_analysis.txt` \
+        - Install packages required to run jupyter notebooks. \
-        - Plotters are in `/plotting/` folder.
+        - Code for Plotters are in `/plotting/` folder.
+For curve plots, run `plotter_curves.ipynb`, for bar charts run `plotter_bar_charts.ipynb`, for heatmaps run `plotter_heatmap.ipynb`. \
-        - (No need to download additional files)
+        - There is no need to download additional files for plotting curves and bar charts.
+For the heatmaps, you need the download the data files from here: https://osf.io/bwzth/, and put it in the root directory.

 ## Requirements for running RL agents (except Option-Critic)

 - Windows, OS X, or Linux
-- Python 3.6 (later versions might be fine)
+- Python 3.6 (Cannot download this in ARM macs, so use a virtual machine)
 - Tensorflow
 - See `requirements.txt` for all other dependencies.
 - Gpu not necessary